 One hundred percent yes—everyone should fill out the FAFSA.
 You may think your family makes so much money that you don’t need to apply, but you never know what you might be eligible for—plus, it's free to submit.
 Once you have determined the colleges you’re applying to, check if they require the Profile.
-Because you have to pay to file, you only want to send it to the colleges that request it.
+Because you have to pay to file this form, you only want to send it to the colleges that request it.

 What is an EFC and how is it used at different schools?

 The Estimated Family Contribution (EFC) is the amount a family is expected to pay for their student’s education.
 Eligibility for need-based financial assistance is determined by subtracting a family's calculated EFC from each school’s estimated cost of attendance (COA).
 The difference is called “demonstrated financial need.”
 While the cost of attendance is different from school to school, the family’s EFC will remain relatively consistent.
 It’s the type of financial aid each school offers (grants, loans, work-study, etc.) that makes the difference.
 The cost of attendance minus your EFC equals your need.
-To get an idea of what your EFC may be before you submit your financial aid paperwork, visit the FAFSA4caster for an estimate.
+To get an idea of what your EFC may be before you submit your financial aid paperwork, visit the Federal Student Aid Estimator.

-A school's cost of attendence (COA) is not the same as a school's tuition.
+A school's cost of attendence is not the same as a school's tuition.
 Tuition accounts for just the cost of taking classes at an insitution.
 The cost of attendance includes allowances for tuition, fees, books and supplies, room and board, transportation, and personal/miscellaneous academic expenses.
 All of these elements are taken into account when determining financial aid eligibility, not just the cost of tuition.